OsamaMohammed3332/OsamaMohammed3332/README.md

   <img src="https://github.com/OsamaMohammed3332/OsamaMohammed3332/blob/main/profile.png" align="right" width="25%"/>

-<p>Welcome to my profile, I am a computer science and artificial intelligence student with over
-two years of experience in Django web development and mobile application development using Flutter.
-Currently, I work as a Software Developer at AUC (The American University in Cairo).
-I am dedicated to delivering high-quality software solutions.</p>
+<p>Welcome to my profile.
+I am a Computer Science and Artificial Intelligence graduate from Beni Suef University, class of 2024.
+With over two years of experience in mobile app development, I have honed my skills as a Flutter developer.
+Currently, I work as a Flutter developer at GameChanger Solutions and The American University in Cairo (AUC), creating innovative and efficient mobile applications.
+My expertise lies in crafting smooth, responsive user interfaces and developing robust app architectures using Flutter.</p>
 <p>My Project :-</p>
   -> <a href="https://osama3332.pythonanywhere.com" target="_blank">Job-Board</a>
   <br>